AREA ROUNDUP: Greyhounds stop Stags in Greater Spokane League volleyba...

 Shots — Rogers 0; Clarkston 39.
 Saves — Rogers 23; Clarkston 0.

-COLLEGE VOLLEYBALLWSU wins in four
+WSU wins in four

 STOCKTON, Calif. — The Cougars dropped the opening set before rallying to a 20-25, 25-21, 25-20, 25-22 win over Pacific in a West Coast Conference match.